zamanfardin/Explainable-Phishing-Detection-BERT/README.md

 Hey there!
 My name is Fardin Zaman, and I’m currently pursuing my Master’s in Cyber Security (Technical) at the University of Southern Queensland, Australia.
 My Personal Web: fardinzaman.dev

-This repository contains our research project titled “Explainable and Adversarially Robust Phishing Detection using BERT and Explainable AI (XAI)”.
+This repository contains our research project titled “Explainable Phishing Detection: Interpreting BERT-Based Classification Through Linguistic and Contextual Feature Analysis”.
 The goal of this project is to develop a trustworthy phishing email detection system that not only detects phishing attempts accurately but also explains why those decisions are made  while testing how resistant the model is to subtle adversarial manipulations.